 - Contribute to a pension.
 A pension is a tax-efficient way to save for retirement.
 You can contribute up to £60,000 per year to a pension and receive tax relief on your contributions.
 All employers must automatically enrol you into a workplace pension scheme, unless you opt out.

 - Gift aid your donations.
-If you make a donation to a charity, you can increase the value of your donation by 20% by claiming gift aid.
+If you donate to a charity, you can increase the value of your donation by 20% by claiming gift aid.
 To claim gift aid, your charity must be registered with HMRC.

 - Check your payslip regularly.
-Make sure that your umbrella company is deducting the correct amount of tax and National Insurance contributions from your pay.
+Make sure that your umbrella company deducts the correct amount of tax and National Insurance contributions from your pay.
 If you have any questions, contact your umbrella company.